Advice to Hunts during Coronavirus (Covid-19) Outbreak - updated 31st July 2020

 The Hunting Office’ priority is to continue to provide support and advice for hunts and their members during this ever evolving Covid-19 crisis, especially with updates on Government guidance and schemes.
 We will continue to provide the necessary administrative service, care and support for all hunts, hunt staff and hunt officials.

 The Hunting Office is monitoring the Government advice and will update guidance to hunts as applicable or if any changes occur that affect the running of Hunts, Hunt Kennels or Hunt Stables.

 The Hunting Office urges all Hunts, their Members and Staff, to continue to follow the Governments Guidance and Restrictions regarding Coronavirus (especially with respect to Washing Hands, Social Distancing and Self-Isolation).

 Hound and Horse welfare is of critical importance, and we therefore advise that those required in the day to day care of the Hounds and Horses should prioritise work as necessary so standards of care are maintained, whilst still following the Government advice on social distancing, self-isolation and regularly washing hands.
-Those people that are not essential for the day to day care of the hounds or horses, should remain at home.

-Updated: 14th May 2020
+Updated: 31st July 2020